IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 ### User Testimonials or Use Cases

 We can take a student of Innopolis University as an example.
-Student compiles a list of various tasks (study, work, sport, hobby, daily routine) and then receives a schedule from the chatbot with the exact order of the tasks and the allocated time for each task.
+Student compiles a list of various tasks in natural language (sport, hobby, daily routine, study and work) and then receives a schedule from the chatbot with the exact order of the tasks and the allocated time for each task.
 Another example: a company distributes tasks among employees, but in order not to overload them, it takes into account the possible schedule and changes the workload and priorities.

 ## Lean Startup Questionnaire